TonySac/Ender3NG-Build/mechanical-build.md

 # Electronics Panels

 Not much to add here.
 The 2040 mod requires the use of additional T nuts to mount the panels and a shorter DIN rail.
-Down the road I will consider adding LEDs.
+I screwed the DIN rails directly to the electronics panels.
+I would like to find a way to better secure the lower, longer DIN rail as it seems to put a lot of stress on these panels.

 # Extras

 STLs for a spool holder and handles are included in the release files.
 I will be adding those once I am further along in the build.
 I feel as if they will be in the way during the wiring phase.

-Consider mounting the toolhead if you haven't already.

 # Completion

 Give the build a final inspection.
 Check for cracks or damaged parts.
 Make sure the joints and mounts are secure.
 Check that their is still no binding and each axis has a full range of motion.
 Now is the easiest time to address any issues or replace any parts.
+I also took this opportunity to mount the toolhead.